Sheinxy/Advent2022/Day_06/readme.md

 For real, this one was so easy that it almost felt wrong.

-One small annecdote about my life for this day: remember how I said that on day 4 I woke up really early and all?
+One small anecdote about my life for this day: remember how I said that on day 4 I woke up really early and all?
 Well it inspired me to try waking up naturally, without any alarm clock, and going to bed early by the same occasion.
 So here I was, at 9:30AM on a day without school.